Yunhyuk-Jeong/baekjoon/README.md

 **_ENG_**

-This Repository is made because of [Baekjoon OJ](https://www.acmicpc.net/).
+This repository is a repository of troubleshooting codes from [Baekjoon OJ](https://www.acmicpc.net/).

 The copyright of all sources exists for [YunHyuk-Jeong](https://github.com/Yunhyuk-Jeong).